Fungus Gnats in Money Tree Soil

 Symptoms

-• small flies rising from the soil around the braided trunk
+- small dark flies rising from the soil surface around the braided trunk when the pot is disturbed

-• gnats collecting near a nearby window
+- adult gnats collecting near a nearby window rather than staying on the plant itself

 Causes